aparna-1407/cs6474_project/index.md

 <img width="912" alt="image" src="https://github.com/aparna-1407/cs6476_project_team18/assets/13400691/8c49e01c-8e5c-48c4-b130-12deb84f7dc8">
 Here is the expected output of our model.
-The output of our model would be an image that reflects the text prompt and also adheres to the pose of the reference image.
+The output of our model is an image that reflects the text prompt and also adheres to the pose of the reference image.

 ### Metrics
 The metric of success we can use on our finally developed model is: